Ishaan Khatter: Career

 In 2024, Khatter featured alongside an ensemble cast in The Perfect Couple, an American Netflix limited series based on Elin Hilderbrand's mystery novel of the same name.
 Screen Rant's Mae Abdulbaki found his character's subplot to be of minimal significance to the main storyline.
 In the Netflix series The Royals (2025), Khatter played a reluctant heir opposite Bhumi Pednekar.
 Udita Jhunjhunwala of Scroll.in criticised the objectification of Khatter and dismissed the chemistry between him and Pednekar.

 In 2025, Khatter starred alongside Vishal Jethwa in Neeraj Ghaywan's in Homebound, which premiered in the Un Certain Regard section at the 77th Cannes Film Festival.
 The film received a nine-minute standing ovation at its debut screening.
 Following its Cannes success, the film was selected for the Gala Presentations section at the 2025 Toronto International Film Festival.
 The film received critical acclaim; Variety noted that "Khatter and Jethwa put on immensely endearing and unpredictable performances".
 Santanu Das of Hindustan Times called it "deeply empathetic", and praised Khatter's performance as "affecting and powerful".

 Media image

-Khatter was ranked by The Times of India in their "Most Desirable Men" listings at No. 27 in 2018, at No. 32 in 2019, at No. 25 in 2020.
+Khatter was ranked by The Times of India in its "Most Desirable Men" listings at No. 27 in 2018, at No. 32 in 2019, at No. 25 in 2020.